Republican National Convention Day Two: Getting Trumpier!

 Thomas Edsall often seems a cut above other Times writers because he likes to shore up his case with numbers.
 The problem is, making a case involves more than finding supporting data: it means seeking out all the data, including any data that disconfirms your...

 Certain writers, correct or not, are valuable and a joy to read.
 (G. K. Chesterton, for instance, with whom I agree less and less each year, but whose every page is sparkling.)
-Yes, style salvages substance, if one applies enough of it.
-Andrew Sullivan has style....
+They have style.
+So much style that it excuses even a feebleness of substance, if enough...

 Thomas Edsall’s latest article in the New York Times, How The Other Fifth Lives, nicely adds some data to what is usually an over-moralized subject.
 But unfortunately not a lot.
 Analysis of a disease — at least clarification of its key terms — should...